intel/credit-card-fraud-detection/README.md

 ### **Proposed Architecture**
 A schematic of the proposed reference architecture is shown in the following figure.
 We start off with Data Ingestion followed by DBSCAN clustering.
-Data pertaining to select clusters which have the maximum ratio of fraudulent transactions are then chosen for LGBM based supervised ML training and hyperparameter tuning.
+The raw data is highly skewed with fraudulent transactions making up <1% of the total data.
+Training a model on this will likely result in a biased model.
+We address this using DBSCAN Clustering.
+It helps group transactions that are similar in the feature space together. data pertaining to select clusters which have the maximum ratio of fraudulent transactions are then chosen for LGBM based supervised ML training and hyperparameter tuning.
+The dataset post clustering will be significantly undersampled **from 200K to less than 1000** but the ratio of fraudulent transactions will be improved to **>30%**.
+And we will see - because of the improved stratification - the performance of a model trained on an undersampled (clustered) dataset is still better than that of a model trained on the full dataset.

-DBSCAN Clustering is used here to "enhance" the ingested data and improve accuracy on unseen test data.
-Hyperparameter tuning with cross validation is included to optimize the model configuration and further enhance prediction accuracy on test data - it will directly provide the best performing model configuration for running inference.
+Post clustering we can perform Hyperparameter tuning with cross validation to optimize the model configuration and further enhance prediction accuracy on test data - it will directly provide the best performing model configuration for running inference.

 This trained LGBM model can then be used for Streaming/Batch Prediction.